-Monsanto and its competitors have advertised herbicide-tolerant transgenic plants as a solution to this problem.
+Monsanto (now owned by Bayer) and its competitors have advertised herbicide-tolerant transgenic plants as a solution to this problem.
 Plows can be replaced by chemicals to deal with the weeds.
 “The introduction of genetically modified (GM) crops in the last decade made no-till farming possible,” Monsanto says in its blog, a chest thumping statement that is, for the most part, accurate.

 In 2013, 93 percent of soybeans, 82 percent of cotton and 85 percent of corn contained the Ht trait.
 Herbicide-tolerant crops can be sprayed with herbicide to deal with weeds rather than be tilled.
 Yields have grown steadily in the US since the introduction of Ht crops, and the the toxic levels of chemicals sprayed per acre and output has declined.

 Purdue University’s Conservation Technology Information Center (CTIC) drew the connection between no till and the introduction of herbicide-resistant crops, suggesting that those who were already practicing a form of reduced tillage were able to shift to no tilling altogether.
 There is some synergy there: Herbicides can help control weeds no longer tilled in a no-till system, giving farmers an alternative.